 He is regularly invited to speak at conferences, training sessions and round tables organised on the theme of arbitration and civil procedure.
 He is also the author of many publications on these subjects.

 + 33 6 13 25 17 73

-She began her career in the litigation and arbitration departments of the American firm Coudert Frères in Paris, then practised for 10 years in Paris and New York within the litigation/arbitration department of the English firm Linklaters.
+Prior to cofounding the international arbitration network, PKM Avocats, Marianne has practiced for 15 years in the litigation and arbitration departments of the American firm Coudert Frères in Paris, then in Paris and New York within the English firm Linklaters.

-Specialised in private international law, she acquired significant experience of international arbitration and cross-border disputes as counsel.
-Her expertise covers such widely varied fields as energy and mining, the aeronautical industry, construction and engineering, distribution, satellites and telecommunications, as well as corporate law.
+Specialised in private international law, she acquired extensive experience of international arbitration (ad hoc, UNCITRAL, ICC, LCIA, SCC, OHADA, ICSID) and cross-border disputes as both counsel and arbitrator.
+Her expertise covers such widely varied fields as energy and mining, the aeronautical industry, construction and engineering, distribution, satellites and telecommunications, as well as corporate law and project finance.

 She teaches arbitration law at the Panthéon-Assas University (Paris II).

 She advises an international clientele in French, English, Hungarian, Russian, and German.